Telefonica/cross-confluence-tools/README.md

 ## Main packages

 * [Markdown Confluence Sync](components/markdown-confluence-sync/README.md): A tool to __synchronize a folder containing Markdown files with Confluence pages__.
-* [Confluence Sync](components/confluence-sync/README.md): A tool to __synchronize an array of elements with HTML contents to Confluence pages__.
+* [Confluence Sync](components/confluence-sync/README.md): A tool to __create/update/delete Confluence pages based on a list of page elements that may be nested.__.
 Supports nested pages and attachments upload.

 ## Other tools